LabMobi/labcomponents-android/docs/components/button.md

 However, any specific configurations are best done by providing custom values for these 4 properties.

 Examples can be taken from this project's button style implementations.

+## Elevation

+Our design system buttons don't have elevation and use semi-transparent state colors by default.

+When elevation is required, the colors need to become opaque.
+The elevation shadow will become visible through the button if elevation and transparent colors are used at the same time.